c-mart/dontmoderateme/planning.md

 - Write tests
 - Deploy.
 We need four containers: flask app, check_daemon, splash, and postgres.
 Our config should live somewhere private.
 We also need to learn to use Docker Compose.

+Password Reset
+- Model to store tokens with user IDs
+- Button on login page to reset password
+- View to request password reset, sends email
+- View to process password reset, forwards to prompt user to change password

+...so I also need a change password view

 ## Design concerns
 - Do we need to daemonize check_daemon if it will run in a docker container, or not?
 - Would it be smart or dumb to store large (hundreds of KB) base64-encoded images in database?
 Store images in database for now, move them somewhere else later.
 Switch to SQLAlchemy-imageattach?